ubc-web-services/kraken-vpr/README.md

-# UBC CLF 7 / 8 DRUPAL THEME (aka Kraken)
+# UBC CLF 10 DRUPAL THEME (aka Kraken)

-A responsive UBC CLF (Common Look and Feel) theme for Drupal 8 using Tailwind and Vue.js.
+A responsive UBC CLF (Common Look and Feel) theme for Drupal 10 using Tailwind and Bootstrap 5.
 Created by the UBC IT Web Services Department.

-Kraken is a theme for Drupal 8 & 9, providing UBC-branded units with the basic structure of the UBC CLF ([Common Look and Feel](https://clf.ubc.ca)).
+Kraken is a theme for Drupal 10+, providing UBC-branded units with the basic structure of the UBC CLF ([Common Look and Feel](https://clf.ubc.ca)).

 ## IE Support